OSH212/NarrateNews/README.md

 Setup
 1. Set up the necessary environment variables:
-- OPENAI_API_KEY: Your OpenAI API key for GPT-3.5.
+- OPENAI_API_KEY: Your OpenAI API key.
-- ELEVEN_API_KEY: Your ElevenLabs API key for text-to-speech conversion.
+- ELEVEN_API_KEY: Your ElevenLabs API key.
 - ELEVENLABS_VOICE_ID: The voice ID for the desired voice from ElevenLabs.

 2. Run the script, execute the main.py file (python3 main.py)